Martino Gamper

 Martino Gamper (born 1971 in Merano, Italy) is an Italian-born designer based in London who became internationally regarded through his project 100 Chairs in 100 Days.
-This group of works was exhibited in 2007 in London, the Milan Triennial in 2009, and at YBCA in San Francisco in late 2010.
-It has also been published by Dent-de-Leone as a book (100 Chairs in 100 Days and its 100 Ways) republished as a pocket book.
+This group of works was exhibited in 2007 in London, the Milan Triennial in 2009, and at YBCA in San Francisco in 2010.
+It has also been published by Dent-de-Leone as a book (100 Chairs in 100 Days and its 100 Ways), republished as a pocket book.
 The 100 Chairs project has been described by Gamper as "3D Drawing", and is typical of Gamper's practice in that it shows disregard for the historic design standards of harmony and symmetry.
 Gamper has stated "There is no perfect chair".

 He was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to design.

-Gamper is also a tutor at the Royal College of Art in London.
+Gamper has taught at the Royal College of Art in London.
+He took his MA at the Royal College of Art in 2000, studying under Ron Arad.